christophgil/ZIPsFS/README.md

 ZIPsFS functions as a union (overlay) file system.
-When files are created or modified, they are stored in the first file tree - e.g., ``~/test/ZIPsFS/writable`` in the example setup.
+When files are created or modified, they are stored in the first file tree.
 If a file exists in multiple source locations, the version from the leftmost source (the first one listed) takes precedence.
 With an empty string as the first source,  the ZIPsFS file system read-only and file creation and modification is disabled.